lyg1597/multi_agent_verification/readme.txt

 ###########################

-Dependencies: All dependencies for the repeatability package are already installed in the Virtual Machine Python 3.7 or newer versions numpy scipy matplotlib polytope dill ray
+Dependencies: All dependencies for the repeatability package are already installed in the Virtual Machine Ubuntu 20.04
+ROS Noetic
+Python 3.8 or newer versions
+numpy
+scipy
+polytope
+pypoman
 PyTorch
+pyvista
+matplotlib

 To replicate our experiments from the paper please run commands on our example files from the root directory of our local repo.
 The statics will appear in the terminal as the scenario finishes.
 1. To generate Figure 1: